 More about this marker.
 Located on the corner in front of Huntington National Bank.

 On July 25-26, 1863, near the end of his Indiana-Ohio Raid, Confederate Gen. John Morgan's cavalry forces crisscrossed Jefferson County, Ohio.
 On the raid’s 50th anniversary, a Three Wars Celebration was held in Steubenville to honor Revolutionary War, Civil War and Spanish-American War soldiers.
 The Stanton Monument Association, originally formed to erect a statue of Lincoln War Secretary and Steubenville native Edwin Stanton (completed in 1911), organized the three-day 1913 extravaganza.
 Along the route of the Great Raid, 14 granite monuments were installed, each “about 1,800 pounds, being twenty inches square, resting on a concrete foundation, and four feet high, with a front bevel to receive a suitable bronze

 — Submitted November 2, 2010, by Jamie Abel of Westerville, Ohio.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 15, 2010, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 910 times since then.
+It was originally submitted on September 15, 2010, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 954 times since then and 17 times this year.
 Last updated on November 10, 2010, by Jamie Abel of Westerville, Ohio.
 Photos: 1. submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio.
 2. submitted on September 15, 2010, by Jamie Abel of Westerville, Ohio.
 3. submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio. • Craig Swain was the editor who published this page.